thin-edge/thin-edge.io/docs/src/install/index.md

 You can force the install.sh script to install via the tarball instead of via a package manager.
 The install script will also take care of the required post installation steps.

-To install the thin-edge.io via the tarball run the following command:
+To install the %%te%% via the tarball run the following command:

 ```sh tab={"label":"curl"}